-Patient & Community Voices Workshop Series
+Patient & Community Voices Workshops

 This workshop is worth 30 exposure level points on the Interprofessional Education Passport.

 Please be aware that completion of the form does not guarantee a space in the workshop – a confirmation of registration or wait list status will be sent within 72 hours.